tomharrigan/transporter/README.txt

 1. Extract `transporter.zip` to your computer
 1. Upload the `transporter` directory to your `wp-content/plugins` directory
 1. Activate the plugin on the WordPress Plugins dashboard

+Add the following to your themes functions.php file: `add_theme_support( 'infinite-transporter');`

+The default WordPress TwentySomething themes are already compatable with this plugin and ready to go!

 == Frequently Asked Questions ==
 =Ask a question=